alexjilavu29/Junior-Data-Engineer-Assignment/README.md

 Junior Data Engineer Candidate

 This project was developed as part of a job assessment for the Junior Data Engineer role.
-The datasets used in the making of this project are not included in this repository, but can be found by accessing the following link: [Junior Data Engineer Assessment - Google Drive](https://drive.google.com/drive/folders/1YAN1iITcC3qf7xejiNp_Itp2Jy5Tt17L?usp=drive_link).
+The datasets used in the making of this project are not included in this repository, but can be found by accessing the following link: [Junior Data Engineer Assessment - Google Drive] -- [To be added].